hyperledger/fabric/docs/source/gateway.md

 #### Error handling

 The Fabric Gateway manages gRPC connections to network peer and ordering nodes.
-If a gateway service request error originates from a network peer or ordering node (i.e. external to the gateway), the gateway returns error, endpoint, and organization (MSPID) information to the client in the message `Details` field.
+If a gateway service request error originates from a network peer or ordering node (i.e. external to the gateway service), the gateway returns error, endpoint, and organization (MSPID) information to the client in the message `Details` field.
 If the `Details` field is empty, then the error originated from the gateway peer.

 #### Timeouts